Olympus E-P5 vs Panasonic FZ1000

 |17.||Sony RX100 II||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the FZ1000 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-P5 does not feature such a mic input.

 Both the E-P5 and the FZ1000 have been discontinued, but can regularly be found used on eBay.
-The FZ1000 was replaced by the Panasonic FZ2500, while the E-P5 does not have a direct successor.
+The E-P5 was replaced by the Olympus E-P7, while the FZ1000 was followed by the Panasonic FZ2500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Is the Olympus E-P5 better than the Panasonic FZ1000 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.